-i) Funding - as indicated it continues to be the case that beyond the immediate capital programme other initiatives are not yet fully funded (or in some cases not at all).
-Many of these Projects may be discretionary, however the Council will be mindful that it has specific obligations such as in relation to Betsy Grimbal's Tower (Scheduled Ancient Monument) and Market Road (both highway and watercourse related).
-Not least for the latter the identification by the Environment Agency of potential structural issues has the potential to require significant/substantial spend;

-j) Staffing - subject to final review next year (as recently endorsed by Council) the organisation has a fit for purpose and current job evaluation scheme/pay and grading model in place.
-However, it is recognised that operating without Works Manager, Community & Compliance Officer, two Duty Officers, a Landscape Maintenance Operative and Administrative & Democratic Support Officer til the end of the current financial year places considerable strain on residual resource.
+- i) Funding as indicated it continues to be the case that beyond the immediate capital programme and allocations such as localism (including the NDP) there are not currently any funds for new initiatives.
+That reflects the in/post pandemic consolidation and repair phase the Council is currently in.
+However the Council will be mindful that it has specific obligations such as in relation to Betsy Grimbal's Tower (Scheduled Ancient Monument), Market Road (both highway and watercourse related) and the Cemetery Chapel (listed building) which may (or even are likely to) require resources within the next budget period.
+Investigations are proceeding with the Environment Agency in connection with Market Road; - j) Staffing subject to final review of the organisational pay and grading structure as endorsed by Council the organisation has a current job evaluation scheme/pay and grading model in place.
+However, it is recognised that operating without Works Manager, Community & Compliance Officer, two Duty Officers (now one), a Landscape Maintenance Operative (anticipated to be filled shortly) and Administrative & Democratic Support Officer has placed considerable strain on resources whilst also securing much needed savings during the pandemic.

-Looking to the next twelve months, and assuming that these budgets are reinstated to provide a sustainable basis for operation after year end, there remains considerable challenge both in reintroducing withdrawn or reduced services, and addressing the shortfall in areas of administration, regulation and compliance.
-To date the approach of the Council not to add establishment resource to support higher level administrative skills (such as policy development, research, analysis, communications, grant sourcing, project management, community/capacity building, compliance etc) has been justified by progress against major projects and (for those) partial replacement of internal resource with consultancy services.
+Looking to the next twelve months there remains considerable challenge both in recruiting to vacant roles in a difficult labour market, reintroducing withdrawn or reduced services, and addressing the shortfall in areas of administration, regulation and compliance.
+To date the approach of the Council not to add establishment resource to support higher level administrative skills (such as policy development, research, analysis, communications, grant sourcing, project management, community/capacity building, compliance etc) has been justified by progress against major projects and (for those) often replacement of internal resource supplemented by consultancy services.
 However, there has been an adverse impact on wider organisational governance, residual capacity and increased organisational vulnerability.
-Also, the ambitions of the current Council point strongly in the direction of skills which are in either short supply or not held at sufficient levels within the Council.
+Also, the ambitions of the current Council continue to point strongly in the direction of skills which are in either short supply or not held sufficiently within the Council which suggests that, when finances are stabilised (hopefully within 3 years) there may be opportunity for a new Council to audit skills against objectives to ensure 'best fit'.

-- k) Council Fees and Charges a schedule of existing fees and charges and proposed new fees and charges for the 2021/22 financial year will be brought before the next round of meetings for consideration.
-In the largest area of income generation (Pannier Market) your officers are currently reluctant to recommend an increase (which would otherwise normally be due) in current trading circumstances. - Compliance whilst the Council has restructured aspects of its service delivery to accommodate a more demanding environment it is recognised that, as a small organisation, the adoption of such an extensive and diverse programme of works and activity places considerable strain upon parts of the organisation.
+- k) Council Fees and Charges a schedule of existing fees and charges and proposed new fees and charges for the 2022/23 financial year will be brought before the next round of meetings for consideration.
+In the largest area of income generation (Pannier Market) your officers are currently reluctant to recommend an increase (which would otherwise normally be due) in current trading circumstances until we have been able to establish the viability of operating at full occupancy.
+However, it may now be necessary to consider an increase given the completion of capital works (for which the Council delayed increase) and emergence from the pandemic with a period of more normal trading in the second part of the current financial year.
+Over the course of the past 10 years pitch fees have increased from £8.50 in 2011 to £9.00 in 2012 and then remained unchanged.
+That compares with rpi equating to iro 24% before compounding. - Recommendations will be brought to a future meeting. - 1) Compliance whilst the Council has restructured aspects of its service delivery to accommodate a more demanding environment it is recognised that, as a small organisation, the adoption of such an extensive and diverse programme of works and activity has placed considerable strain upon parts of the organisation.